Revised with new information as of May 6, 2009

 Here's a comment from an AmeriCorps member manager in an elementary school.
-The comment was posted to CNSTech, a discussion group for technology issues and information for Corporation for National Service staff and volunteers
+The comment was posted a few years ago to CNSTech, a discussion group for technology issues and information for Corporation for National Service staff and volunteers:

 "we have a pile of old Mac SE computers and we love them.
 We have them hooked to an ancient laser printer through a local talk network.
-They make wonderful word processing machines for kids, and they are the most problem-free computers we own.One of my favorite testimonials about the value of older computers comes from a user in Montreal.
+They make wonderful word processing machines for kids, and they are the most problem-free computers we own.That could still be true, right now: these old computers remain wonderful for teaching kids keyboarding skills.

 Software is evolving faster than the hardware and system software needed for its operation, application software such as word processing are slow to reflect the best features the operating environments have to offer, and there's a growing disparity between computer power available in the box and computer power actually used.
 The focus on issues of productivity shouldn't hinge on faster processors or more memory, instead it should involve creative and efficient use of computers.
 This "gap of delivery" is probably because it's simpler to announce great leaps in technology than for users to realize the actual benefit.